 Reasonable Statutory and Regulatory Framework

 New technologies bring new products and services to the market.
 Occasionally, these new products and services generate significant policymaker interest because of transformative features with little precedent and high consumer interface.
-Autonomous vehicles, unmanned aerial vehicles, and self-service healthcare are examples.
+Autonomous vehicles, unmanned aerial vehicles, and self-service healthcare, including telehealth and teledentistry, are examples.

 While some lawmaking maybe needed or helpful, TechNet will be vigilant against unnecessary, harmful, or hostile laws and regulations.
 Generally speaking, efforts to modernize legal frameworks that aim to sensibly regulate novel products and services if they:

 · Support the underlying and future innovation inherent in the product or service.